zeek/zeek-docs/doc/script-reference/statements.rst

     error if any cast in any "case" is an unsupported cast (see the documentation of the type casting operator "as").

+    A type-casting ``case`` block is also not allowed to use a :zeek:keyword:`fallthrough` statement since that could generally mean entering another type-casting block.
+That is, the switched-upon value could get cast to at least two different types, which is not a valid possibility.

 .. zeek:keyword:: when